P. D. Eastman: Other affiliations

 Eastman was a member of the American Civil Liberties Union, Westport Artists, the Screen Cartoonists Guild, and the Audubon Society.

 Family

 In 1941, P.D.
 Eastman married Mary Louise Whitham of Glendale, California.
-He had two sons, Allan Eastman and Peter Anthony (Tony) Eastman, an animator, who himself directed video adaptations of Richard Scarry's children's books.
-Peter has also written and illustrated Fred & Ted Go Camping (2005), Fred & Ted Like to Fly (2007), and Fred & Ted's Road Trip (2011), and contributed new illustrations to several reissues of his father's books, The Alphabet Book (2000), Big Dog...
+He had two sons, Allan and Peter Anthony.
+Peter Anthony Eastman, sometimes known as Tony, was an animator and children's book writer who directed film adaptations of children's books by Richard Scarry, and wrote and illustrated books including Fred & Ted Go Camping (2005), Fred & Ted Like to Fly (2007), and Fred & Ted's Road Trip (2011).
+Tony Eastman contributed new illustrations to reissues of his father's books including The Alphabet Book (2000), Big Dog...
 Little Dog (2003), Red Stop!
 Green Go!
 (2004), and The Cat in the Hat Beginner Book Dictionary (2007).